Sydney Derby (A-Leagues): Competitive matches

 The thirteenth Sydney Derby, played on 8 October 2016 was a milestone match for the fixture.
 It set a new A-League Men crowd record of 61,880 at ANZ Stadium, as the Sky Blues triumphed in an emphatic second half, finishing 4–0.
 The opening goal scored by Filip Holosko, was quickly followed by a second, with Holosko assisting debutante Bobô to a tap-in.
 It remained a gutsy game with a plethora of saves from Danny Vukovic of Sydney FC to keep it at 2–0 until a breakaway from Sydney FC captain Alex Brosque led to a free-kick on the edge of the box, with Aritz Borda being sent off.
 Brandon O'Neill took the free-kick, flying it past the wall and keeper to make it three nil.
 Adding salt into the wounds, Matt Simon sprinted free of Dimas on a counterattack, with a cross to Bobô resulting in a parried shot, before Alex Brosque scored the fourth as it was dubbed the "Demolition Derby".

 The fifteenth Sydney derby was played on 18 February 2017 at Stadium Australia.
 In front of a crowd of 44,843 the Wanderers ended Sydney FC's 19 game-winning run, and achieved their first derby victory in 1135 days, with a hard-fought 1–0 win, courtesy of a first half Brendon Santalab goal.
 The Wanderers' win denied Sydney FC the opportunity to become the first A-League Men team to finish a season undefeated.
 The loss was Sydney's only loss of the season, as they went on to win the Premiership and Championship with a W-D-L record of 22–6–1.

 The seventeenth Sydney Derby, similarly to the thirteenth derby, was dubbed the Demolition Derby as Sydney FC thumped the Western Sydney outfit 5–0.
 The first goal of the game came from Polish international Adrian Mierzejewski, who slammed home a poor parry from Vedran Janjetovic.
 Sydney captain Alex Brosque doubled their lead, latching onto a through ball from Bobô before rounding Janjetovic for a simple tap-in.
 On 45 minutes, Mierzejewski scored his second of the game, and Sydney's third, with a free kick from distance which the keeper could only get a hand to as it smashed into the back of the net.
 After half time, a corner taken by Mierzejewski was deflected in by Western Sydney striker Lachlan Scott for 4–0.
 On 77 minutes, the rout was completed as Brandon O'Neill placed a curling shot in the top corner for 5–0.

-On 6 October 2018, the two sides met for the first time in an FFA Cup, which saw Sydney FC defeat the Wanderers 3–0 in a semi final hosted by the Wanderers at Penrith Stadium.
+On 6 October 2018, the two sides met for the first time in an FFA Cup (now Australia Cup) fixture, which saw Sydney FC defeat the Wanderers 3–0 in a semi final hosted by the Wanderers at Penrith Stadium.